Uni-Tübingen

 Article 3 (2) of the Basic Law states: "Men and women are equal.
 The state promotes implementation of equal rights for women and men and works towards the elimination of existing disadvantages." (translates by us)

-The goal of gender equality meassures and controlling is to increase and ensure the quality of appointment procedures to exclude discrimination based on gender and to support the active recruitment of women if they are underrepresented.
+The goal of gender equality meassures and controlling is to increase and ensure the quality of appointment procedures, to exclude discrimination based on gender, and to support the active recruitment of women if they are underrepresented.

 Tasks and Rights of the Equal Opportunities Representative body in Appointment Procedures

-Since the amendment of the LHG of 09 April 2014, the Equal Opportunities Officer is endowed with (and also her representative) voting rights.
+Since the amendment of the LHG of 09 April 2014, the Equal Opportunities Representative is endowed with (and also her representative) voting rights.
 If she or the representation holds a professorship, her vote is attributed to the professorial majority.

-The representative of the Equal Opportunities Officer advises the appointment committee on ensuring equality and has the task of giving her consent or commenting on every step of the procedure in the committee meetings.
-However, she is not solely responsible for excluding discrimination based on gender.
+The representative of the Equal Opportunities Representative advises the appointment committee on ensuring equality and has the task of giving her consent or commenting on every step of the procedure in the committee meetings.
+However, she is not solely responsible for eliminating discrimination based on gender.
 Rather, all members, especially the chairperson of the commission, are obliged to do so in the sense of a cross-sectional mandate.

-To ensure communication between the central Equal Opportunities Officer and her deputies, a protocol template is provided.
+To ensure communication between the central Equal Opportunities Representative and her deputies, a protocol template is provided.
 On the basis of this report, the statement of equality on procedures is prepared by the central equal opportunities commissioner.

 The protocol sheet and a detailed information sheet on the equality mandate can be downloaded here "Accompanying documents".